nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
-Both the methods definded above pass `doc.css(...)` into `format_text`.
+Both methods definded above pass `doc.css(...)` into `format_text`.
 The book summary and about author sections of a book's webpage are given in paragraphs structured to present the text in a certain way, with a particular formatting and flow to the information.
-Rather than just use the `text` method to obtain a large string of text, and try to apply my own formatting to it later when it's being printed to the screen, I decided to build the `format_text` method to not just get the text from the website, but to also capture the formating defined in the webpage's HTML structuring the text.
-This way we just need to call `puts` on the `summary` or `about_author` methods to achieve a layout almost identical to that viewed on GoodReads.
-This proved to be tricky as the formatting was not uniform and there were a number of unique cases that popped up and had to be dealt with.
+Rather than just call `text` on `doc.css(...)` to obtain a large string of text, and try to apply my own formatting to it later when it's being printed to the screen, I decided to build `format_text` to not just get the text from the website, but to also capture the formating defined in the webpage's HTML structuring the text.
+This way we just need to call `puts` on the `summary` or `about_author` methods to achieve a layout almost identical to that viewed in the browser on GoodReads.
+This proved to be tricky as the formatting was not uniform among books, so there was a number of unique cases that had to be dealt with.
 To keep this article at a reasonable length I'll forego describing the mechanics of `format_text`.
 Perhaps I'll write a post detailing this method in the future.

 Once a book is displayed to the user `see_more_books_or_exit` and the user is given the option to start the selection over or exit the application.